djeada/Linux-Notes/notes/permissions.md

 Now remove the "user group" group's permission to write to the file and read permission from others.

+2. Copy a root-owned file from /etc/ to your home directory; who now owns this file?
+3. Show the umask of any file in both octal and symbolic form.
+4. What happens when the owner of a file does not have the necessary permissions to interact with it?
+Can he, at the very least, remove such a file?
-2. Explain what happens when you try to remove the group's permission to write to the file and read permission from others.
+5. Explain what happens when you try to remove the group's permission to write to the file and read permission from others.
-3. Explain the difference between permissions and ACLs.
+6. Explain the difference between permissions and ACLs.
-4. Can a user who is not the owner of a file or directory change the permissions of the file or directory?
+7. Can a user who is not the owner of a file or directory change the permissions of the file or directory?
-5. Should you use ACLs or permissions to control access to a file or directory?
+8. Should you use ACLs or permissions to restrict file and directory access?